mahaley22/Uncertainty-Sampling/index.md

 ![Image](https://github.com/mahaley22/Uncertainty-Sampling/blob/master/Keep%20your%20mask%20on!.PNG?raw=true)  ![Image](https://github.com/mahaley22/Uncertainty-Scoring/blob/gh-pages/images/Aslightconfusion.PNG?raw=true)

 The above two examples are teaser examples of model uncertainty for a couple of translated sentences.
 Basically, the higher the uncertainty bars for a given token, the higher the uncertainty.
 The first shows an acceptable translation that wasn't too confident: note the "put/keep" uncertainty, and that "mask" shows even higher uncertainty (but I guess we're all still getting used to the mask thing).
 The second shows low uncertainty despite the "perplexed"/"confused" switch.
-I guess it's certain that we're confused!
+I guess it's certain that we're confused!:confused:

 The notebook in this repo demonstrates that not only is uncertainty positively correlated with mismatches from the target translation, but also correlated with mismatches that are actually True Negatives, i.e. not acceptable alternate translations.
 This work was inspired in part by Human-in-the-Loop Machine Learning by Robert Munro © 2020